leeandher/leander.xyz/src/pages/notes/Learn Redux/1 - Definitions.md

-# Learn Redux

-A quick place for notes about stuff that I pick up throughout the [Learn Redux](learnredux.com) course.

-_These notes are written as I go through the course, and might have information that is wrong or outdated.
-Simply put, I'm still learning!_

----

 ## Stores

 Stores is kind of like a database, but for your front-end application.
 With Redux, creating a store lets you put the global state tree of your application in one place.
 Stores are tied to the **root reducer** upon declaration.
 Therefore, the only way you can change the state within the store, is to go through and **dispatch** an **action**, which is filtered through that **reducer**.
 But let's not get ahead of ourselves.